ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 # Gm2 WordPress Suite Updates

+See [model-cli.md](model-cli.md) for managing custom post types, taxonomies and fields via WP-CLI.

 This release adds several new SEO and AI options:

 - Added an index on the `timestamp` column of the `gm2_analytics_log` table for faster lookups.
 Existing installations upgrade automatically.